Mold Culturable Air Sampling

 - Culturable sampling requires five to seven days for incubation after the sampling has taken place (for malt extract agar, other agars generally take longer).

 Before sampling, always make sure the sampling pump has been calibrated as recommended by the manufacturer.
 It should be noted that different calibration protocols are adopted depending on the manufacturer and the type of sampling pump used.
-As an example, Andersen pump should be periodically recalibrated using a dry gas meter to 1 ACFM as follows: (These are subject to change without notification and it is generally recommended to always be sure pumps are calibrated and to follow the manufacturer’s recommendations)
+As an example, sampling pumps such as the Rotary Vane should be periodically primary calibrated using a dry gas meter to 1 ACFM as follows: (These are subject to change without notification and it is generally recommended to always be sure pumps are calibrated and to follow the manufacturer’s recommendations)

 - Sampling locations should include problem areas, an indoor non-problem area if available, and at least one representative outdoor area (more are preferred).